geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 You're welcome to kind of work on both.
 However you, whatever you feel like.
 They're both pretty important things to do, especially the 5090 with the runtime.
-I'm interested in...
+I'm interested in..
 I hope that getting rid of the kernel driver will be easy.
 And then in Tinygrad we won't have to deal with maintaining a patched kernel driver anymore.
 It'll just automatically get you P2P if you use Tinygrad and remove the driver.